sihui62/openhab-addons/bundles/org.openhab.binding.worxlandroid/README.md

 ## Discovery

 A Bridge is required to connect to the Worx API.
 Here you can provide your credentials for your WorxLandroid account.
-Once the Bridge has been added Worx Landroid Mowers will be discovered automatically.
+Once the Bridge has been added Worx Landroid mowers will be discovered automatically.

 ## Binding Configuration